DC Universe: Heaven and Hell

 Heaven and Hell exist in the DC Universe but may not exist in the same continuum.
 Versions vary from the Vertigo and DC Universe series with writers of the Vertigo Universe depicting them in relation to religion and mythology while the writers in the DCU have a tendency to narrate fantasy.

 Speed Force

-The Speed Force is an extradimensional energy source which provides the speedsters of the DC Universe with their powers.
-Accessing the Speed Force makes it possible to run at incredible speeds, even faster than light, and even to jump in and out of the timestream, thereby travelling - albeit with a limited degree of control - through time.
-The Speed Force also acts as a kind of Valhalla for deceased speedsters.
-The Flash: Rebirth reveals that Barry Allen is a living generator of the Speed Force ever since the accident that transformed him into the Flash.
+The Speed Force is an extradimensional energy source which provides speedsters with their powers.
+Accessing the Speed Force makes it possible to run at incredible speeds, even faster than light, and even to jump in and out of the timestream, thereby traveling through time with a limited degree of control.
+The Speed Force also acts as an afterlife for deceased speedsters.